Mercer University

 EDEL 764 is an 8-week online course that provides school leaders, teachers, & staff with research-based knowledge and tools needed to anticipate, mitigate, and recover from crises.

-The course covers six areas of concern:
+The course covers six areas:

 I. Mass Shootings